chat-x509/cryptonite/README.md

 # Сryptonite

-Сryptonite - is a crypto library with support of Ukrainian cryptographic standards and cryptocontainers.
+Сryptonite - is a crypto library with support of Ukrainian cryptographic standards and PKI X.509 cryptocontainers.

 Implemented algorithms: